 This contribution proposes to enhance inter LFNST/NSPT in two aspects.
 Firstly, a multiple LFNST/NSPT kernel set selection method is applied to GPM-coded blocks.
 Secondly, inter LFNST/NSPT is enabled for SBT-coded blocks.
 It is reported that on top of ECM-12.0, simulation results of the proposed method are as below:

-RA: -xxx % (Y), -xxx% (U), -xxx % (V), xxx% (EncT), xxx% (DecT)
+RA: -xxx % (Y), -xxx% (U), -xxx % (V), xxx% (EncT), xxx% (DecT) .

-LB: -xxx % (Y), -xxx % (U), -xxx % (V), xxx% (EncT), xxx% (DecT) .